All Episodes

 The U.S. natural environment is improving so much so that some environmentalist wackos had to come out the other day and blame cleaner air for global warming.

-Yes, because more sunlight is reaching us, and it's getting hotter and it's getting more uncomfortable.
+Yes, because more sunlight is reaching us and it's getting hotter and it's getting more uncomfortable.

-We're destroying the planet, the ice caps are melting, and it's all because we're cleaning the air.
+It's all because we're cleaning the air.

 No matter what we do, it leads to global warming.